FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/ABlockchainNetwork.md

 | :---: |
 | Three major concept groups in Hyperledger Fabric: Network, Identity and Permission |

-Let's help you to first understand these categories, and introduce some of the terms in each category.
-You don't need to understand all the terms on first reading, just try to understand the categories and why they are important.
+Let's help you to first understand these categories, and introduce some of the ideas in each category.
+You don't need to understand all the concepts on first reading, just try to understand the categories and why they are important.

-## Networks
+## Network

-Think of **network resources** as the fundamental **building blocks** that you use to construct the network.
+Think of the concepts in this category as the fundamental **building blocks** that you use to construct the network.
 You'll see that a **network** is partitioned into **channels** that enable private communications between the different members of a **consortium**.
-Moreover, within a channel, you'll see that **ledgers** and **smart contracts** that are hosted on **peers** which endorse and validate transactions that are sequenced and distributed by **orderers**.
+Moreover, within a channel, you'll see that **ledgers** and **smart contracts** are hosted on **peers** which endorse and validate transactions that are sequenced and distributed by **orderers**.

 |![NetworkResources](./ABlockchainNetwork.diagram.2.png)|
 | :---: |
 | Some of the building blocks of a Hyperledger Fabric blockchain network. |

-The **cooperating organizations** in a network use these resources to **provide services** for the **consumers of the network**.
-You'll learn more about each of these individual resources as you read the [Concepts](./KeyConcepts.md) section and try out the real-world [DRIVENET example](../HowOrganized/DriveNetSample.md).
-But for now, think of these resources as the most fundamental elements of form the network.
+The **cooperating organizations** build a blockchain network with these fundamental building blocks so that they can **provide services** for **service consumers**.
+You'll learn more about these resources as you read the [Concepts](./KeyConcepts.md) section and try out the real-world [DRIVENET example](../HowOrganized/DriveNetSample.md).
+For now, just think of these resources as the most fundamental elements that form the network.

-## Identities
+## Identity

 **Every thing** and everyone that consume services of a Hyperledger Fabric network **requires an identity**.
 For example you'll see that **users**, **administrators**, **applications**, **Certificate Authorities** and **organizations** all have to identify themselves whenever they interact with the network.
 Hyperledger Fabric has a general term for anything that has an identity -- a principal. **Principals are the main consumers of the network**.